subelsky/simple_resque/README.md

     require 'simple_resque'

-    # puts a job on the transmogrifier queue with class "Transmogrifier" and
+    # puts a job on the "transmogrifier" queue with class "Transmogrifier" and
     # arguments { id: 3, state: "back_to_calvin" }

     SimpleResque.push("Transmogrifier",id: 3, state: "back_to_calvin")